Mazamars312/Analogue-Amiga/README.md

 -   There is a bug being addressed by Analogue on the output at this moment and we hope they can report back on what is causing the video to move over on random lines.

+-   Have fixed up the Mouse input when a joystick was connected to the dock after has been release on the pocket firmware.

 Menu Listing
 ------------